Joint Food and Safety Service Business Plan 2024 to 2025

 All documents are scanned and linked to the business record which provides a more efficient management of information and data and improved access to information and business history.

-Not only will this facilitate a more efficient use of officer’s time but will also provide a clearer way of highlighting the key issues that need to be actioned using a traffic light system and incorporation of photographs in reports.
-These templates continue to be developed and now include templates for verification visits, sampling health and safety projects.
+As part of our commitment to continuous service improvement, the use of software to develop templates for paperless inspection checklists and inspection reports for businesses was rolled out.
+Not only has this facilitated a more efficient use of officer’s time but also provides a clearer way of highlighting the key issues to food businesses that need to be actioned.
+These templates continue to be developed and now include templates for verification visits, sampling and health and safety projects.
+We have also been approached by other teams and neighbouring authorities to demonstrate their use and the benefits we have seen.